jonathanendersby/loonlogs/README.md

 # Theory of Operation and Setup
 LoonLogs is a Flask application paired with a standalone Python script (`process_logs.py`) that processes auto_rx log files and populates a SQLite Database.

+First ```cp settings.py.example settings.py``` and set your paths correctly.

-On first run it should create a `loonlogs.db` file and create two tables:
+On the first page render Flask should create a `loonlogs.db` file and two tables:
 * `vehicles` (which stores summary data for each vehicle)
 * `systemstatistic` (which stores information about the last time process_logs ran.)